vippsas/vipps-recurring-api/vipps-recurring-api.md

 ## Userinfo

 Vipps offers the possibility for merchants to ask for the user's profile information as part of the payment flow.
+This is done through Vipps Userinfo which
+You can learn more at the [OIDC Standard](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo).

-This is done by adding a `scope` parameter to the initiate call:
+To enable the posibility to fetch profile information for a user the merchant can add a `scope` parameter to the draft agreement call:
 [`POST:/recurring/v2/agreements`](https://vippsas.github.io/vipps-recurring-api/#/Agreement%20Endpoints/draftAgreement).

-If the enduser has not already consented to sharing information from Vipps to the merchant the user will be asked for such consent before completing the payment flow.
-Once the payment flow is completed the merchant can get the profile information from our Userinfo endpoint.
-The Userinfo endpoint is shared with [Vipps login](https://github.com/vippsas/vipps-login-api) and the merchant needs to have activated Vipps login to use this feature.
+If the enduser has not already consented to sharing information from Vipps to the merchant the user will be asked for such consent before activating the agreement.
+Once the agreement has been accepted the merchant can get the profile information from our Userinfo endpoint.

-To activate for Vipps Login - go to the developer section under https://portal.vipps.no and click "Setup login" for the desired account.
-When this is enabled, you get access to both Vipps login as a product, or fetching the users profileinfo can be used as standalone.
-If you are only using userinfo to fetch users profile info as part of a payment flow, you do not need to input redirect URIs when setting up login.

-A users consent to share information with a merchant applies accross our services.
-Thus, if the merchant implements Vipps login in addition to profile information as part of the payment flow, the merchant can also use Vipps to log the user in without the need for additional consents.
+A users consent to share information with a merchant applies across our services.
+Thus, if the merchant implements Vipps login in addition to profile information as part of the agreement flow, the merchant can also use Vipps to log the user in without the need for additional consents.

 ### Scopes